Compulsory treatment allows for the detention of a person for the purpose of treatment. The person may be:

 - subject to a supervised treatment order.

-An STO is a civil order made by Victorian Civil and Administrative Tribunal (VCAT) that enables the detention of a person with an intellectual disability for who poses a significant risk of serious harm to others.
+An STO is a civil order made by Victorian Civil and Administrative Tribunal (VCAT) that enables the detention of a person with an intellectual disability who poses a significant risk of serious harm to others.

 The detention of the person involves physical locking the person in a premise or constantly supervising or escorting the person to prevent freedom of movement.